JmBergamoJ/LiveSplit.Crash4LoadRemover/README.md

 # Special Thanks
-Special thanks go to McCrodi from the Crash Speedrunning Discord, who helped me by providing Memory Data and past experiences with similar tools.
+Special thanks go to McCrodi from the Crash Speedrunning Discord,by providing Memory Data.

 # How does it work?
 The method works by scanning specific Memory Addresses where the game is considered in a Loading State.